AllenStar-dev/Akash-Guide/README.md

 # Akash_Guide
-This Guide Will help you get started and deploy and run your applications or Application prebulit on Akash Network
+This Guide Will help you get started and deploy and run your own applications or applications prebulit on Akash Network